Patrick3131/Tentacles/README.md

 ```swift
 tentacles.report(error)
 ```
 Our Firebase analytics implementation does not support reporting errors, therefore this would not report anything.
-We would need to add a AnalyticsReporting implementation for a service like Crashlytics, it is the same process as described above for Firebase analytics.
+We would need to add a ``AnalyticsReporting`` implementation for a service like Crashlytics, it is the same process as described above for Firebase analytics.

-In a case where no attributes need to be reported, EmptyAttributes must be used.
+In a case where no attributes need to be reported, ``EmptyAttributes`` must be used.
 ## Domain driven analytics

 When developing an app it is important to understand its domain.
 Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with the core functionalities, the functionalities that should bring the most value to our users.

 [Value proposition](https://en.wikipedia.org/wiki/Value_proposition) is a term borrowed out of marketing and describes the reason why a customer would choose your product.
 Applying it to an application, it is the reason why a user would choose to use your app.
 As data related to the value proposition is especially important, Tentacles offers a way to connect events that are related to the same value proposition session.

-A session (identified by UUID) is a period devoted to a particular value proposition activity.
+A session (identified by UUID) is a period devoted to a particular ``ValueProposition``.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
-For example as Tentacles tracks every status change of a ValueProposition with a timestamp it is easily possible to calculate the duration between the value proposition started and completed.
+For example as Tentacles tracks every status change of a ``ValueProposition`` with a timestamp it is easily possible to calculate the duration between when the ``ValueProposition`` started and completed.

-Let's use Youtube as an example, let's simplify and say their value proposition is offering engaging content, in particular videos.
+Lets use Youtube as an example, lets simplify and say their value proposition is offering engaging content, in particular videos.
 To measure this, watching videos is analysed.
 The user experience of watching a video usually involves these steps:
 ```mermaid
 graph LR